Sudarshan911/wallet-backend/README.md

 3. The business logic is wriiten in respectives files in service directory.
 4. Mongoose ODM is used for database connection and operations.
 5. Jest is being used for unit testing.

+# Demo video is placed in root directory (WalletDemo.mkv)
+# Sample queries are provided in swagger api descriptions

+# query design :
+1. 2 collections are involved in this application, wallets and transactions.
+Wallets collection will have its individual data and transactions collection will contains the respective transactions of the wallet.
+2. Each transaction has a 'walletId' field which references the wallet collection.
+3. The Schema structure of the collections in maintained in the models directory.